manuelamador/Self_Fulfilling_Debt_Dilution_AER_2020/README.md

 ## Other relevant files

+### Parameters

 `Parameters.jl` contains the parameters used for the simulations.

+### Figures

-The figures shown in the paper are saved in the `Output/Figures` directory.
+The figures shown in the paper are saved in the `Output/Figures` directory:

+   1. `pol_S_plot.pdf`: Corresponds to panel (a) of the figure "Simulation Results: Policy Functions"
+   2. `pol_B_plot.pdf`: Corresponds to panel (b) of the figure "Simulation Results: Policy Functions"
+   3. `price_S_plot.pdf` : Corresponds to panel (a) of the figure "Simulation Results: Price Functions"
+   4. `price_B_plot.pdf`: Corresponds to panel (b) of the figure "Simulation Results: Price Functions"

+The function `makeFigures` defined in `makeFigures.jl` generates these figures using as an input the computation results stored in `Output/Models` and `Output/Policies`.

+### Moments

-The moments used to construct the tables in the paper are saved in the `Output/Moments` directory.
-Each moments file contains two columns.
+The moments used to construct the table in the paper are saved in the `Output/Moments` directory.
+The corresponding moment files are:

+   1. `mat_20.0_savings_moments`: Contains the moments for the savings equilibrium.
+   2. `mat_20.0_borrowing_moments`: Contains the moments for the borrowing equilibrium.

+The functions `save_policy_moments_savings` and `save_policy_moments_borrowing`
+defined in `PolicyAndMoments.jl` use previous computations to simulate the model and compute and save the moments.

+Each moment file contains two columns.
 The first represents the moments using the full sample.
 The second column represents the moments using excluding the disaster states.
 The moments are:

     1. mean A' over Y no default: E[A'/(y+m)] when the country has been out of default long enough and does not default today.